angular/angular/aio/content/guide/router-tutorial-toh.md

 ### Migrating URLs with redirects

 You've set up the routes for navigating around your application and used navigation imperatively and declaratively.
-But like any application, requirements change over time.
+However like any application, requirements change over time.
 You've setup links and navigation to `/heroes` and `/hero/:id` from the `HeroListComponent` and `HeroDetailComponent` components.
 If there were a requirement that links to `heroes` become `superheroes`, you would still want the previous URLs to navigate correctly.
 You also don't want to update every link in your application, so redirects makes refactoring routes trivial.